Communication, Renegotiation and Coordination with Private Values: Introduction

-{Casual observation suggests that} players manage to coordinate in at least some such situations.
-Considering an instance of our first example, we note that firms ``competing'' in the 1997 series of regional FCC auctions allocating licenses for slices of the electromagnetic spectrum were able to use the very limited public communication possibilities of the trailing digits of their bids to reveal information on their preferred regions in order to successfully coordinate to collude (\citealp{cramton2000collusive}).\footnote{In fact, the result of this paper that communication {that relies on each player simultaneously sending either 0 or 1} is all that is needed for successful coordination provides another argument against allowing even a brief form of explicit communication between oligopolistic competitors.}
+Casual observation, however, suggests that players {typically} manage to coordinate in such situations. {An illustrative example of this phenomenon can be found in the 1997 series of regional FCC auctions, where licenses for segments of the electromagnetic spectrum were allocated.
+During this auction, the 'competing' firms used the extremely limited public communication avenues embedded within the trailing digits of their bids to reveal information about their preferred regions.
+Through this tactic, the firms successfully achieved coordinated collusion, with each one focusing its bids exclusively on its preferred region} (\citealp{cramton2000collusive}).\footnote{In fact, the result of this paper that communication that relies on each player simultaneously sending either 0 or 1 is all that is needed for successful coordination provides another argument against allowing even a brief form of explicit communication between oligopolistic competitors.}

-Players also typically coordinate effectively in our second example: Pedestrians typically are able to avoid bumping into each other, even though there is no uniform social norm such as ``always stay on the right'' as there is for cars (\citealp{young1998individual}).
-Moreover, pedestrians often use brief nonverbal communication to signal their preferred direction (e.g., a slight movement to the left or right, a tilt of the head, a glance in a certain direction), and the (coordinated) direction in which they pass each other depends on this communication.\footnote{The example is motivated by \citet[Chapter 1, p.
-6]{Goffman71}: ``Take, for example, techniques that pedestrians employ in order to avoid bumping into one another. {[}...{]} There are an appreciable number of such devices; they are constantly in use and they cast a pattern on street behavior.
+Players also typically coordinate effectively in our {pedestrian} example: Pedestrians typically are able to avoid bumping into each other, even though there is no uniform social norm such as ``always stay on the right'' as there is for cars (\citealp{young1998individual}).
+Pedestrians often use brief nonverbal communication to signal their preferred direction (e.g., a slight movement to the left or right, a tilt of the head, a glance in a certain direction).
+The (coordinated) direction in which they pass each other depends on this communication.\footnote{This is motivated by \citet[p.
+6]{Goffman71}: ``Take, for example, techniques that pedestrians employ in order to avoid bumping into one another. [...]
+There are an appreciable number of such devices; they are constantly in use and they cast a pattern on street behavior.
 Street traffic would be a shambles without them.''}